freenode/web-7.0/content/news/2004-09-05-scheduled-maintenance-services-downtime.md

 IRC services (NickServ and ChanServ) will be down for several minutes while part of the change is completed.

-Thanks for your patience, and as usual, thank you for using freenode!
+Thanks for your patience, and as usual, thank you for using trumpnode!